LLNL/scraper/README.md

 ```
 "Bitbucket": [
     {
         "url": "https://bitbucket.internal",    # Base URL for a Bitbucket Server instance
         "username": "",                         # Username to authenticate with
         "password": "",                         # Password to authenticate with

-        # To exclude repositories from inventory
+        "exclude": [ ... ]  # List of projects / repositories to exclude from inventory
-        "exclude": [
-            "PROJECT_KEY",
-            "PROJECT_KEY/REPO_SLUG"
-        ]
     }
 ]
 ```